Stefano Rossini: Late career

 Rossini joined Reggiana of Serie C2 in summer 2006.
 In January 2008, after spending 6 months unattached, he signed for Pizzighettone.
 He left the club at the end of the season, joining Fidenza in Serie D.

 International career

 Rossini was a member of the Italian Olympic football team at the 1992 Summer Olympics.

 Coaching career

 After retiring, Rossini was hired as a youth coach at Pavia.
 He was appointed as caretaker manager two times for the first team of Pavia, first time on 13 December 2015 and three days forward, and the second time from March 2016 until the end of the season.
 Rossini then left the club at the end of the 2015–16 season.

 On 5 October 2017, Rossini was appointed as manager of ASD Vigor Carpaneto.
 He was fired from his position on 5 March 2019.
 On 7 October 2019, he was hired by Vigor Carpaneto once again.

+On 1 November 2023, Rossini was hired as the new head coach of Serie D fallen giants Piacenza, replacing Massimo Maccarone.
+He was sacked by Piacenza in 2024 and replaced by Simone Bentivoglio but after one month he was re-hired.